howieliang/CHI-Meets-IoT-EWSN-21/README.md

 ![Banner](IoT.jpg)

-## Welcome to CHI Meets IoT!
+## Welcome to *CHI Meets IoT*!
-The CHI Meets IoT workshop brings together researchers and practitioners from industrial design, computer science, and electrical engineering working on new challenges in industry and academia.
+The *CHI Meets IoT* workshop brings together researchers and practitioners from industrial design, computer science, and electrical engineering working on new challenges in industry and academia.
 The workshop will provide a platform for participants to review and discuss challenges and opportunities in the intersection of computer-human interaction and the internet of things, focusing on human-based applications using emerging connectivity and sensing technologies.
 We aim to jointly develop a design space and identify opportunities for future research.
 This workshop will be co-located with [EWSN 2021](https://ewsn2021.ewi.tudelft.nl/) Conference.

-Rong-Hao Liang<sup>1,4</sup>, Alessandro Chiumento<sup>2</sup>, Marco Zuniga<sup>3</sup>, Przemysław Pawełczak<sup>3</sup>, Mathias Funk<sup>1</sup>, and Yaliang Chuang<sup>1</sup>\
-*<sup>1</sup>Industrial Design Department, TU Eindhoven* \
-*<sup>2</sup>Faculty of Electrical Engineering, University of Twente* \
-*<sup>3</sup>Computer Science Department, TU Delft* \
-*<sup>4</sup>Electrical Engineering Department, TU Eindhoven*
+The CHI Meets IoT workshop is organized by Rong-Hao Liang (TU Eindhoven), Alessandro Chiumento (University of Twente), Marco Zuniga (TU Delft), Przemysław Pawełczak (TU Delft), Mathias Funk (TU Eindhoven), and Yaliang Chuang (TU Eindhoven).

 ## Goal of CHI Meets IoT
 We will discuss the challenges and opportunities associated with emerging IoT technologies in human-based applications.
 It will bring together an international and cross-disciplinary group of researchers from academia and industry to collaborate and explore the topic.
 We aim at building a community in which CHI and IoT researchers can exchange views and begin fruitful collaboration.

 ## Attending CHI Meets IoT
 The workshop will be held on Feb.
 17 as a half-day of full-day event, depending on the total number of papers received.\
+The registration website will be announced later.
 **COVID19 Mitigation:** The organization team is monitoring closely the COVID19 situation.
 Remote presentations will be allowed.
 Depending on how things develop, the workshop will be held fully online or in a hybrid manner.